oauthstuff/draft-oauth-rar/main.md

 In addition to the token response parameters as defined in [@!RFC6749], the authorization server MUST also return the authorization details as granted by the resource owner and assigned to the respective access token.

 The authorization details assigned to the access token issued in a token response are determined by the `authorization_details` parameter of the corresponding token request.
 If the client does not specify the `authorization_details` token request parameters, the AS determines the resulting authorization details at its discretion.
-The authorization server MAY consider the values of other parameters such as `resource` and `scope` if they are present during this processing, and the details of such considerations are outside the scope of this specification.

 The AS MAY omit values in the `authorization_details` to the client in the token Response if these are deemed of no intended use for the client.